Conio/conio.github.io/docs/Features/SwapService.md

 # Swap Service

 The `SwapService` contains all the APIs designed to facilitate the cryptocurrency swap functionality.
-The service manages the process of creating, updating, fetching, and finalizing swaps between cryptocurrencies.
+It provides methods for creating, updating, fetching and finalizing swap quotations between cryptos.

 ## APIs
 ---